victoriadrake/victoriadrake.github.io/content/posts/20200802-climbing-fuji/index.md

 date: 2020-08-02T06:35:45-04:00
 aliases:
     - /posts/climbing-mt.-fuji/
-description: "Why maintaining success is harder than achieving it.
-Leadership lessons from Mt.
-Fuji about preparing for post-achievement challenges and scaling through uncertainty."
+description: "Why sustaining success is harder than achieving it.
+Engineering leadership lessons on preparing teams for the challenges that come after reaching goals."
 tags:
     - leadership
     - career